 Code of Ethics

-There are always those who will knowingly take advantage of what clients don't know to make a buck in every industry or field.
+Some will knowingly take advantage of what clients don’t know to make a buck in every industry or field.

 That’s why I’ve always taken a different approach.